meditationstuff/protocol_1/auxiliary.md

 encodings:

-Ask, are you encodings in words or memory or being or…?
+Ask, are you encodings in words or memory or being or...?

 look for how to non-manage: